What is Hypospadias?

 Hypospadias is a birth abnormality of the penis.

-Its occurrence is getting more frequent and now, it affects about one in 120 boys.
+Its occurrence is getting more frequent and now, it affects about 1 in 120 boys.
 In Malaysia, the incidence of the severe forms of Hypospadias is also increasing, to approximately 50% of all cases.

 The function of the penis is to pass urine, preferably in a standing position and secondly for sexual function when older.
 For both of these, its ideal that the opening is at the tip of the penis and that the penis is straight and not bent.

-With hypospadias, the urethra or water-pipe, connecting the bladder, where urine is stored, to the penis, is found to end in an abnormal position, not at the tip of the penis.
+With Hypospadias, the urethra or water-pipe, connecting the bladder, where urine is stored, to the penis, is found to end in an abnormal position, not at the tip of the penis.
 The urine can therefore come out in the wrong place.

 The other significant feature of the hypospadiac penis is a curvature, this is often due to the “bowstring” effect where there is tight, inadequate tissue on the underside of the penis, making the penis to bend.